planet-lia/lia-docs/content/tutorials/beginner-tutorial-part-1.md

 ---
 date: 2018-08-05T04:32:25+02:00
-title: Tutorial - Part 1
+title: Beginner tutorial - Part 1
+tutorial: true
 ---

 This tutorial is meant to teach you how to create your very first bot that actually does something.
 To explain presented ideas it currently uses Java, but all of the techniques can be easly used in other programming languages as well.